orchetect/OSCKit/README.md

 ## Dependencies

-- [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket) is used by the `OSCKit` target for network sockets.
+- [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket) is used by the `OSCKit` target for network sockets (Apple platforms only).
-- [SwiftASCII](https://github.com/orchetect/SwiftASCII) is used for ASCII string and character formatting and validation.
+- [swift-ascii](https://github.com/orchetect/SwiftASCII) is used for ASCII string and character formatting and validation.
+- [swift-data-parsing](https://github.com/orchetect/swift-data-parsing) is used for binary data decoding.

 ## Author